WT000/Bank-Simulator/ae1/documentation/appTestPlan.md

 # TEST PLAN

-- list features from appDesign and the different tests for them here
+- list use cases / features from appDesign and state how they'll be tested here, then describe if the test was successful or not, it would be good to have in a table with these headers:

+Use Case / Feature --- Test Method --- Result

-- perhaps show results
+- perhaps show screenshots where useful too